tobybellwood/lagoon/docs/administering-lagoon/graphql-queries.md

 ### Adding a new OpenShift target

-{% hint style="info" %}
+!!!
+Note "Note:"
 	In Lagoon 1.x `addOpenshift` is used for both OpenShift and Kubernetes targets.
 In Lagoon 2.x this will change.
-{% endhint %}

 The OpenShift cluster to which Lagoon should deploy.
 Lagoon is not only capable of deploying to its own OpenShift, but also to any OpenShift anywhere in the world.